Are you trying to make sure your TV doesn’t cost you a fortune to run every month?

 How I’ve Estimated TV Running Costs

-For this particular case, I used EnergyStar data to compare different TV models.
+Well, wonder no more!
+I used EnergyStar data to compare different TV models.

 You see, OLED/QLED screens work quite differently from older technologies, such as regular LED/LCD or even plasma.
 In many cases, while their lighting components are designed more efficiently, they’re also more complex and powerful, as otherwise, they wouldn’t be able to deliver such crisp images.

-That being said, running a TV is typically super cheap, regardless of the screen size/technology on it.
+However, running a TV is typically super cheap, regardless of the screen size/technology on it.
 And Standby modes these days are extremely energy-efficient, so you can expect to pay as little as 50 cents for that every month.

-I, personally wouldn’t worry about TV running costs, as they won’t contribute to your monthly bills as much as other elements, such as computers, Air Conditioners, or humidifiers.
+I, personally, wouldn’t worry about TV running costs, as they won’t contribute to your monthly bills as much as other elements, such as computers, Air Conditioners, or humidifiers.

 How to Lower Your TV’s Running Costs